Truth In Savings Disclosure

 Reinbeck, IA 50669

 Welcome to Lincoln Savings Bank and its Bank products and services.
 Bank Accounts may only be opened via the mobile application.
-You must have the hardware and software required for you to open and access your Bank Accounts, as described in our Square E-Sign Consent, and otherwise agree to the terms of that agreement as part of your account-opening.
+You must have the hardware and software required for you to open and access your Bank Accounts, as described in the Square E-Sign Consent, and otherwise agree to the terms of that agreement as part of your account-opening.

 Your and our rights and obligations under this Agreement, including the Additional Disclosures and Additional Terms and Conditions, are governed by and interpreted according to state and federal law.
 The laws of the state of Iowa govern this Agreement, unless applicable laws provide otherwise.
 If a clause of this Agreement is declared null and void or illegal, then the remaining provisions will maintain their full force and effect.